-On Dec.
-26, 2020, the province of Ontario entered a full lockdown for a period of 28 days in southern Ontario.
-Businesses may have questions about whether or not they are able to stay open, whether they qualify as an essential business, how to screen employees, and what additional cleaning or sanitation protocols are required as a result of the lockdown.
+As the COVID-19 pandemic continues, businesses may have questions about whether or not they are able to stay open, whether they qualify as an essential business, how to screen employees, and what additional cleaning or sanitation protocols are required as a result of the lockdown.
+This page has been created to provide Smiths Falls’ businesses with the resources they need, such as funding opportunities, sourcing PPE, training resources, and the Town of Smiths Falls’ response to the pandemic.

 New Modelling Released for Second Wave of COVID-19